SharonLab/RuBisCO-Annotation/README.md

 - **for-tree**: files generated for the tree construction (see (3) below)
 - **tree**: the constructed tree (see (4) below and code in RuBisCO-annotation.ipynb) and the annotations based on the tree.
 The tree was annotated in [iTOL](https://itol.embl.de/).
 - **versions**: software versions for software used in this project
+- **preparing-raxml-tree-data.ipynb**: a jupyter notebook with the code for preparing the data for the raxml tree.
+Output was written to the directory for-raxml-tree.
+- **for-raxml-tree**: data for the raxml tree that was prepared from the 0.8 clustering of the RuBisCOs.
+This is the output of preparing-raxml-tree-data.ipynb
+- **raxml-tree**: everything related to the raxml tree of the 0.8 clustering.
+The file that was used for the iTOL tree is RAxML_bipartitionsBranchLabels.RuBisCO.300-700.0.8.faa.muscle_maxiters_100.aln.trimal_0.05.aln.raxml.nwk.

 ## Process
 Analysis process consists of the following steps: